 Most recently, Charlotte was the Coordinator of the High-Level Expert Group on Artificial Intelligence (AI HLEG) of the European Commission and an Expert to the World Economic Forum's Global Future Council on Neurotechnologies.

-Formerly, she was a Researcher at the Leverhulme Centre for the Future of Intelligence, University of Cambridge, a Fellow to the World Economic Forum's AI Council, managed over 18m in robotics and AI projects as Policy Officer at the European Commission, and consulted international start-up Element AI as an Advisor on their European AI engagement.
+Formerly, she was a Researcher at the Leverhulme Centre for the Future of Intelligence, University of Cambridge, a Fellow to the World Economic Forum's AI Council, managed over 18m in robotics and AI projects as Programme Officer at the European Commission, and was a Policy Officer to international start-up Element AI.

 Charlotte's pursuit of enabling good governance for emerging technology began as a Policy Officer at the World Future Council where she advocated for rights for future generations in front of international governments and the United Nations.
 Before that, she had a career in design and was a Founder of an award winning culture magazine, which she grew from scratch to a team of 15.